 A terrified parent (who may themselves be an abuse victim) also cannot adequately soothe a distressed child.
 In either case, the attachment system does not serve its intended function.
 The child cannot escape the anxiety coming from the environment and cannot be soothed by the parent.
 To make matters worse, the parent’s behavior might actually increase the child's anxiety and impel the child to once again approach the scary parent.

-Children raised in such environments will become hyper-vigilant for threat cues (like those with anxious/preoccupied attachment) and simultaneously avoidant of interpersonal closeness and intimacy (like those with avoidant/dismissing attachment).
+Children raised in such environments will become hypervigilant for threat cues (like those with anxious/preoccupied attachment) and simultaneously avoidant of interpersonal closeness and intimacy (like those with avoidant/dismissing attachment).
 When observed under laboratory conditions (in Mary Ainsworth’s “Strange Situation” paradigm), these children can be seen to approach the parent, only to freeze and withdraw or wander about aimlessly.
 In a similar vein, as adults, they will simultaneously desire closeness and intimacy and approach potential attachment figures (close friends or romantic partners), but then become extremely uncomfortable when they get too close to those partners and withdraw; hence the message given to others is "come here and go away."
-Of course the person with this "fearful" attachment style is not likely to be fully conscious that they are enacting this process and may feel extremely misunderstood and victimized in professional, friendship, and romantic relationships.
+Of course, the person with this "fearful" attachment style is not likely to be fully conscious that they are enacting this process and may feel extremely misunderstood and victimized in professional, friendship, and romantic relationships.
 This person may not perceive that they are actually the one doing the distancing and rejecting.

 If you see yourself in these descriptions and patterns, take heart.
 The defensive process is a normal reaction to a situational stressor in childhood.
-The situational stressor may have been physical abuse or assault (big "T" trauma), or angry hostility and scary parental behavior (little "t" trauma).
+The situational stressor may have been physical abuse or assault (big "T" trauma), or angry hostility, and scary parental behavior (little "t" trauma).
 Scary parental behavior doesn't even mean that the parent was overtly threatening.
-A very depressed or mentally ill parent who is emotionally unexpressive will be frightening, because the child knows that the parent cannot provide protection or comfort.
+A very depressed or mentally ill parent who is emotionally unexpressive will be frightening because the child knows that the parent cannot provide protection or comfort.

-Once you understand why your adult emotions are so disregulated and why you feel "crazy" in relationships, you can start the process of living with intent, and you can refuse to let the process continue disrupting your relationships.
+Once you understand why your adult emotions are so dysregulated and why you feel "crazy" in relationships, you can start the process of living with intent, and you can refuse to let the process continue disrupting your relationships.